The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 Simple Performance Improvements

-Since OpenBSD is meticulously coded and pre-configured to be secure by default, especially in complex server and/or router+firewall configurations with many users, it has a few out-of-box settings that might not quite be practical for single-user desktop work on a system that is unlikely to be a deliberate hacking target.
 There are many guides on the Web for tinkering with deep system settings to improve OpenBSD’s desktop performance.
 My opinion, however, is that since OpenBSD is designed with security, stability, and code correctness as top priorities rather than performance, it does not make sense to use OpenBSD rather than another operating system for which performance is a top design priority and then try to tune it to perform tasks with speed that exactly matches that other operating system.
 Rather, I prefer to try to use a given operating system as it has been designed.
 With that in mind, then, here are the minimalist performance improvements that I choose to use.

 Disclaimer: Each of these changes might (or does) weaken OpenBSD’s security.
 Use at your own risk.

-1. Simultaneous Multi-Threading (smt)
+1. Simultaneous Multi-Threading (SMT)

-Even with the bsd.mp (multi-core) kernel installed automatically, OpenBSD does not use true simultaneous multi-threading, which contains major security holes (documented many places elsewhere on the Web).
-In sysctl.conf(5), one line enables this risky functionality (see sysctl[2] for details):
+Even with the bsd.mp (multi-core) kernel installed automatically, OpenBSD does not use true simultaneous multi-threading (SMT), since SMT contains major security holes (documented many places elsewhere on the Web).
+After making a new sysctl.conf(5) file (/etc/sysctl.conf

 hw.smt=1

-2. operator and staff
+2. _shutdown and staff

-For a single-user, desktop setup, it also might be useful to add [user] to OpenBSD’s built-in group ‘operator’ and class ‘staff.’
-Members of the ‘operator’ group are able to shutdown the system without root access.
-Members of the ‘staff’ class have elevated access to system resources, which is reported help prevent slowdowns in applications that are hungry for memory:
+For a single-user, desktop setup, it also might be useful to add [user] to OpenBSD’s built-in group ‘_shutdown’ (which is new with 7.4) and class ‘staff.’
+Members of the ‘_shutdown’ group are able to shutdown the system (with the command shutdown -p now

 usermod -L staff [user] # login class (for enhanced resource allocations)